 But if there is anything to be gained from my time here, let it not be mistaken with any sort of praise for the organization’s figurehead.
 You are most definitely smarter than that.

-Topics: Nolan Ryan
+Tags: Nolan Ryan